Image from the Suffolk Chronicle And Mercury – 1915.

 1911 634, Woodbridge Road, Ipswich.

-Arthur was 21 years old, a Clerk to County Education Committee.
+Arthur was 21 years old, a Clerk to the County Education Committee.
 He was a boarder at the home of Charles William Pryor.

-Arthur attended the Boy’s Secondary School, Ipswich.
+Arthur was educated at the Boy’s Secondary School, Ipswich.
 Upon leaving he joined the clerical staff of the East Suffolk Education Committee.
 When the office of Medical Officer of Health for East Suffolk was being re-organised Arthur was transferred to that department as chief clerk, a position he held until he enlisted in February 1915.
 His knowledge of sanitary and medical matters made him a desirable member of the Casualty Clearing Station.

 Probate to Lilian Elizabeth Avis – widow.

 Soldiers’ Effects to Lilian Elizabeth Avis – widow.

-The Royal Army Medical Corps (RAMC) is part of the British Army providing medical services to all British Army personnel and their families in war and in peace.
+The Royal Army Medical Corps (RAMC) is part of the British Army providing medical services to all British Army personnel and their families in war and peace.
 Together with the Royal Army Veterinary Corps, the Royal Army Dental Corps and Queen Alexandra’s Royal Army Nursing Corps, the RAMC forms the British Army’s essential Army Medical Services.
-In combat the men followed the troops over the top into no man’s land suffering losses of 743 officers and 6130 soldiers killed, while delivering medical care to wounded exposed to enemy fire.
-A non-combatant roll under the Geneva Convention ,members of the RAMC may only use weapons for self-defence.
+In combat, the men followed the troops over the top into no man’s land suffering losses of 743 officers and 6130 soldiers killed, while delivering medical care to wounded exposed to enemy fire.
+A non-combatant role under the Geneva Convention, members of the RAMC may only use weapons for self-defence.